 Build Citations to Improve Your Google Maps Pack Chances

-Consistency in the way you provide local business information matters.
+Consistency in the way you provide listing information matters.
 It’s one of the secrets to successful citation work.
+If you’re managing a brand with multiple business locations, investing in a local listing management solution can help you claim listings and build citations more efficiently.

 Improve Your Website’s Location and Local Search Signals